dechamps/FlexASIO/BACKENDS.md

 seen as two separate backends entirely.

 In *shared* mode, WASAPI behaves similarly to MME and DirectSound, in that the audio goes through most of the normal Windows audio pipeline.
-One important limitation of this mode is that there is no sample rate conversion.
-Therefore, initialization will fail if the application sample rate is different from the sample rate of the input or output devices, as configured in the Windows sound settings.
-(Corollary: if the input and output devices are configured with different sample rates in Windows, WASAPI Shared won't work, period.)
-There is also no support for upmixing nor downmixing; the channel counts must match exactly.
-These limitations [are inherent to WASAPI itself][wasapisr].
-It is reasonable to assume that this mode will provide the best possible latency for a shared backend.
+Indeed, in modern versions of Windows, MME and DirectSound are just thin wrappers implemented on top of WASAPI.
+For this reason it is reasonable to assume that this mode will provide the best possible latency for a shared backend.

 In *exclusive* mode, WASAPI behaves completely differently and bypasses the entirety of the Windows audio pipeline, including mixing and APOs.
 As a result,